Bedford Avenue

-Bedford Avenue is the longest street in Brooklyn, New York City, stretching 10.2 mi and 132 blocks, from Manhattan Avenue in Greenpoint south to Emmons Avenue in Sheepshead Bay, and passing through the neighborhoods of Williamsburg, Bedford-Stuyvesant, Crown Heights, Flatbush, Midwood, Marine Park, and Sheepshead Bay.
+Bedford Avenue is the longest street in Brooklyn, New York City, stretching 10.2 mi and 132 blocks, from Manhattan Avenue in Greenpoint south to Emmons Avenue in Sheepshead Bay, and passing through the neighborhoods of Williamsburg, Bedford–Stuyvesant, Crown Heights, Flatbush, Midwood, Marine Park, and Sheepshead Bay.

 History

 Bedford Road, passing through Bedford Pass, was an important north-south route in the 18th century for traffic between the farming village of Flatbush and the headwaters of Newtown Creek.
 In the 19th century, it was extended south to the shore, and late in the century, it became one of the earliest paved roads in the rapidly growing eastern suburbs of the City of Brooklyn.

 Bedford Avenue is an amalgam of various historical roads.
-For example, in Williamsburg, Bedford Avenue was known as Fourth Street in the late 1800's.
+For example, in Williamsburg, Bedford Avenue was known as Fourth Street in the late 1800s.

 Transportation

 Automobile traffic flows in two directions: south of Grant Square, at Dean Street; and one-way northbound north of that location.
 The northernmost block of Bedford Avenue, between the intersections of Lorimer Street/Nassau Avenue and Manhattan Avenue in Greenpoint, was formerly bi-directional.
 In July 2018, this block was made one-way eastbound, with all traffic on northbound Bedford Avenue being forced to turn onto eastbound Nassau Avenue, at the Lorimer Street intersection.